c0001/entropy-emacs/elements/site-lisp/entropy-global-read-only-mode/README.md

 -   "all" :

-    Initialize all file opening read-only type based on the wide rule set of the buffer name filters
+    Initialize all file opening read-only type based on the wide rule set of the buffer name filters `entropy/grom-customizable-special-buffer-name-regexp-list`.
+Further
-    `entropy/grom-customizable-except-buffer-name-regexp-list`.
+    more, there's also an non-special exception option `entropy/grom-customizable-nonspecial-buffer-name-regexp-list`
+    which let you add some exclusion that the special sepcification wild included.

 You can select one of them be the global-read-only-type for as.